Los Angeles/Anaheim sports travel guide

 Many locals have their “secrets” for saving money on parking at certain venues, but a lot of times that involves parking on the lawns of nearby residences or in office towers’ parking structures, and if you’re uninitiated and try that route, you may find yourself actually paying more to stash your car in a sketchier situation.

 Generally, expect $15 and up for venue-operated lots at all of L.A.’s stadiums, including the ones in Anaheim.
 There are usually cheaper options, ie. street parking downtown a few blocks away from Staples Center and the office complexes west of Angel Stadium, but look closely at the signs before you get seduced by the flag-waving attendant.

 Even if your reason for coming to Los Angeles is sports travel, the region has so much more to offer.
-With a metropolis this huge, there are simply too many attractions to list here, so for this sports travel guide we’ll go with our can’t miss points of interest that can be enjoyed when you’re not watching the teams in action.
+With a metropolis as large as Los Angeles, there are simply too many attractions to list here, so for this sports travel guide we’ll go with our can’t miss points of interest that can be enjoyed when you’re not watching the teams in action.

-L.A. boasts its share of famous restaurants, as well as those local fans frequent regularly on their way to and from games.
-Here are just a few of the best-known spots, none of which will break your budget:
+Los Angeles boasts its share of famous restaurants, as well as those fans of the local sports teams frequent regularly on their way to and from games.

-• Phillippe’s the Original (1001 N. Alameda St., near Union Station): The purported originator of the French Dip sandwich and a popular stop for Dodgers fans.
+• Philippe the Original (1001 N. Alameda St., near Union Station): The purported originator of the French Dip sandwich and a popular stop for Dodgers fans.
 (Note: We also document great places to eat before a game at Dodger Stadium here.)

 • Tommy’s (2575 Beverly Blvd.; other locations): An iconic L.A.-area hamburger and hot dog stand, known for putting its chili on everything.